Domestic Violence

 When you are charged with domestic violence, you have the choice to fight the charges or negotiate with the prosecutor.
 If the defendant is a first-time defender, their attorney may be able to get a favorable deal on their behalf.
 The key is to have an attorney who knows how to talk to prosecutors.
 If the defendant chooses to plead guilty, they may even be able to get a deal where they do not plead guilty to domestic violence.
 This will preserve their right to own a firearm.
 Given the consequences of a conviction and possible stiff punishments for repeat offenders, you may find that the best outcome is pleading guilty to a lesser charge.

-Defenses Against a Domestic Violence Charge
+Effective Defenses Against Domestic Violence Charges

 Your attorney will advise you that you can fight the charges against you if you choose.
 Here are some possible defenses that you can use in your case: